WICG/WebApiDevice/Explainer.md

 * **Virtual Desktop Infrastructure (VDI)**: an enterprise application launched on the client side needs to pull the device ID / serial number from the local device it is running on.
 Then the VDI provider can rely on this information to determine which user is using which device at any point in time.
 * **Context-based configuration**: an enterprise application needs to apply a specific configuration to a local device based on device attributes like location, asset ID.
 Then different users can have appropriate experience respectively.

-In addition to the requirement of being called by a trusted application, Device Attributes Web API usually asks for more consents from the device users or administrators before they are able to return meaningful results.
+In addition to the requirement of being called by a managed application, Device Attributes Web API usually asks for more consents from the device users or administrators before they are able to return meaningful results.
 Please check the rules in the definition of each.
 #### Interface definition
 **Promise\<DOMString\> navigator.managed.getAnnotatedAssetId()**
 Returns a promise for a string.
 It contains an administrator-defined value which identifies a device within an organization.
-* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a managed application, the promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Annotated Asset Id has been set by the administrator, the promise is resolved with ‘undefined’ value.

 **Promise\<DOMString\> navigator.managed.getAnnotatedLocation()**
 Returns a promise for a string.
 It contains an administrator-defined value which identifies a location within an organization.
-* If this API is not called by a trusted application, this promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a managed application, this promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Annotated Location has been set by the administrator, the promise is resolved with ‘undefined’ value.

 **Promise\<DOMString\> navigator.managed.getDirectoryId()**
 Returns a promise for a string.
 It contains an inventory management system-defined value which identifies a device within an organization.
-* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a managed application, the promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Directory Id has been set, the promise is resolved with ‘undefined’ value.

 **Promise\<DOMString\> navigator.managed.getHostname()**
 Returns a promise for a string.
 It contains an administrator-defined value which is used as the device hostname during DHCP request.
-* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a managed application, the promise is rejected with a ‘NotAllowedError’ DOMException.
 * If no Hostname has been set by the administrator, the promise is resolved with ‘undefined’ value.

 **Promise\<DOMString\> navigator.managed.getSerialNumber()**
 Returns a promise for a string.
 It contains a manufacturer-defined value which uniquely identifies a device.
-* If this API is not called by a trusted application, the promise is rejected with a ‘NotAllowedError’ DOMException.
+* If this API is not called by a managed application, the promise is rejected with a ‘NotAllowedError’ DOMException.
 #### Usage example
 Assuming there is a retail enterprise that relies on an online sales system.
 The backend service pushes different tariffs to the in-store devices based on their annotated location (country, city or sales region) in the morning, and collects sales reports in the afternoon.